Olex2/Olex2Manual/Sucrose/03_refining.md

 	![Different Sized Atom Spheres](/images/different_sized_atom_spheres.png)

-	>OLEX2 The atoms are displayed as spheres when they are modelled *isotropically* (i.e. one parameter to define the *\index{atomic displacement parameter}*).
+	>OLEX2 The atoms are displayed as spheres when they are modelled *isotropically* (i.e. one parameter to define the atomic displacement parameter \index{displacement parameter}).
 The size of all atom spheres is approximately the same but there are exceptions to the rule, for example if there are long floppy chains (e.g. propyl or butyl) in your structure, the size of the spheres generally increases along the chain to the distal atom due to the increased libration.
 Atomic disorder can also cause changes in the size of the spheres.

 7. If a sphere is significantly *smaller* than the others, the atom type is too *light* e.g. assigned as a carbon atom but it should be an oxygen atom.
 If it is distinctively *larger*, it has been assigned as too *heavy* an atom.
 Select the offending spheres and change their atom types.
 If the sphere representing the atom has become too small to see, draw a rectangle (SHIFT+LEFT MOUSE) around the atom to select it.